We hope you’ll find the following answers helpful.

 If you’ve built up pension in more than one DB section of the Nestlé UK Pension Fund, your pension might have built up slightly differently in each one.
 You can see a breakdown of this by logging in to Your account.
 To log in, you’ll need your member number, which you'll find in part 4 of your statement.

-Why do some of the figures in my 2024 statement look different from the modeller?
+Why do some of the figures in my 2025 statement look different to my figures in the modeller?

-We are currently working on a few of the calculations that sit behind the modeller and will be making updates shortly.
-For now, please refer to the figures in your 2024 pension statement.
+We are currently working on a few of the calculations that sit behind the modeller, which we’ll be able to update soon.
+For now, please use the figures in your 2025 pension statement for your retirement planning.

 When we work out the amount of pension you could buy with your DC account, we base our calculations on several things.
 These include:

-• How much we expect it to cost to provide a pension from your DC account by using it to buy an annuity that guarantees you an income for the rest of your life.
+- How much we expect it to cost you to buy an annuity using the value of your DC account that will guarantee you an income for the rest of your life.

 In general, there are likely to be three key reasons for this:

-• We’ve estimated that you may be able to buy more pension with the same amount of money when you retire because annuity rates have improved.
+- We’ve estimated that you may be able to buy more pension with the same amount of money when you retire because annuity rates have improved.
 In the last year, rates have typically improved by around 10%.
-We base our projections on current rates, so this is likely to change and may not be the case when you come to buy an annuity.
+We base our projections on current rates, so this is likely to change and may not be the case when you come to retire and buy an annuity.

-It’s also worth noting that the estimated future DC pension shown in your statement will likely be lower than the figures shown in your statutory money purchase illustration, which we’ve uploaded to Your account.
-This is because the statutory statement requires annuity rates to be based on financial conditions in February 2023.
-This means that the rates used for the statutory statement do not represent current market conditions.
-In addition, the annuity rate used in your statutory money purchase illustration assumes that the annuity you’ll buy when you retire won’t have any future pension increases and it won’t provide a spouse’s pension if you die before your spouse.
+It’s also worth noting that the estimated future DC pension shown in your statement will likely be different than the figures shown in your statutory money purchase illustration, which we’ve uploaded to Your account.
+This is because the statutory statement requires annuity rates to be based on financial conditions in February 2024.
+This means that the rates used to calculate the projections in your statutory money purchase illustration do not represent current market conditions.
+In addition, the annuity rate used in your statutory money purchase illustration assumes that the annuity you’ll buy when you retire won’t have any future pension increases, nor will it provide a spouse’s pension if you die before your spouse.
 You can find more information about the changes in to the assumptions we’ve used in your statutory money purchase illustration in Why are my statutory money purchase illustration (SMPI) figures different to my pension statement figures? below.

 Look at your figures (continued)